andreasdr/minitscript/documentation/README-Lambda-Functions.md

 1.4.
 Some additional example

-Use lamdda functions in arrays.
+Use lambda functions in arrays.

 ```
 	$functions = [